 Phat Diem Cathedral’s Bell Tower

 The bell tower is the structure near the lake and the first building you see when you enter the cathedral complex.
-The bell tower was built to represent a typical Vietnamese communal house that is in most Vietnamese villages.
+The bell tower was built to represent a typical Vietnamese communal house in most Vietnamese villages.

-Also located in the back of the bell tower in the courtyard between the bell tower and one of the cathedrals is Father Six’s tomb.
+Also, located in the back of the bell tower in the courtyard between the bell tower and one of the cathedrals is Father Six’s tomb.

 The building is almost square and was built without any doors.
 Above the central entrance, you can see four large Chinese-style characters that translate to mean “precious seat of the Holy body.”